 Zhiguang Wang, Chul Gwon, Tim Oates, Adam Iezzi

-Abstract—As the use of cloud computing continues to rise, controlling cost becomes increasingly important.
+Abstract.
+As the use of cloud computing rises, controlling cost becomes increasingly important.
 Yet there is evidence that 30% – 45% of cloud spend is wasted (Weins 2017).
 Existing tools for cloud provisioning typically rely on highly trained human experts to specify what to monitor, thresholds for triggering action, and actions.
-In this paper we explore the use of reinforcement learning (RL) to acquire policies to balance performance and spend, allowing humans to specify what they want as opposed to how to do it, minimizing the need for cloud expertise.
+In this paper, we explore the use of reinforcement learning (RL) to acquire policies to balance performance and spend, allowing humans to specify what they want as opposed to how to do it, minimizing the need for cloud expertise.
 Empirical results with tabular, deep, and dueling double deep Q-learning with the CloudSim (Calheiros et al. 2011) simulator show the utility of RL and the relative merits of the approaches.
 We also demonstrate effective policy transfer learning from an extremely simple simulator to CloudSim, with the next step being transfer from CloudSimto an AmazonWeb Services physical environment.

 Cloud computing has become an integral part of how businesses and other entities are run today, permeating our daily lives in ways that we take for granted.
 Streaming music and videos, e-commerce, and social networks primarily utilize resources based on the cloud.
 The ability to provision compute nodes, storage, and other IT resources using a pay-as-you-go model, rather than requiring significant up-front investment for infrastructure, has transformed the way that organizations operate.
 The potential drawback is that groups leveraging the cloud must also effectively provision their resources to optimize the tradeoffs between their costs and the performance required by their service level agreements (SLAs).